National Trust for Historic Preservation

-Omar leads the Prince George’s County Historical Resources which include historical house museums, an aviation museum, the Black History Program and archaeological parks.
+Omar is the Senior Vice President for Historic Sites at the National Trust for Historic Preservation, where he leads the preservation, interpretation, and overall stewardship of 28 historic sites across the country to tell the full American story.
+Prior to this position, he led the Prince George’s County Historical Resources which include historical house museums, an aviation museum, the Black History Program and archaeological parks.
 He also oversees the programming of those sites with an emphasis placed on preserving, sustaining and enhancing these resources as well as engaging and building communities through education, outreach and innovation.
-Most recently he managed the interns and fellows program at the Smithsonian’s National Museum of American History (NMAH).
+Recently, he managed the interns and fellows’ program at the Smithsonian’s National Museum of American History (NMAH).
+Omar has worked at the National Park Service, the Office of the National Museum of the American Latino Commission, NASA and he also was a K-12 teacher in NYC and DC.
 He builds coalitions that support diversity, equity, accessibility and inclusion.
-Omar has worked at the National Park Service, the Office of the National Museum of the American Latino Commission, NASA and he also was a K-12 teacher in NYC and DC.

-In 2019, Omar was selected to be an American Alliance of Museums Diversity.
+Omar participated as an American Alliance of Museums Diversity.
 Equity.
 Accessibility.
-Inclusion (DEAI) Senior Fellow, which is dedicated to diversify museum boards.
-Additionally, he was appointed to the Maryland Lynching Truth and Reconciliation Commission by Governor Larry Hogan, the first commission of its kind in the country.
+Inclusion (DEAI) Senior Fellow, who is dedicated to diversifying museum boards.
+Additionally, he is a gubernatorial appointee to the Maryland Lynching Truth and Reconciliation Commission, the first commission of its kind in the country.
 Omar Eaton-Martinez is member of Phi Beta Sigma Fraternity, Inc., a husband, and father of four children.